wulongict/SpectralArchive/README.md

 ```

 ### Web UI
 To use the web UI, users should also download the SpectralArchiveWeb repository.
 If the installation is done with source code, then `SpectralArchiveWeb` is already included as submodule.
+Here we breifly show how the web UI can be launched.
+For a detailed explanation of the web UI, please refer to the [README.md](https://github.com/wulongict/SpectralArchiveWeb/blob/main/README.md) file in `SpectralArchiveWeb` folder.

 To open the web interface, users should navigate to the `SpectralArchiveWeb/scripts` folder and run the following command.
 The second command requires `sudo`.